My Quiet Kitchen

 • Fit food processor with the slicing disc.
 Depending on the size of the brussels sprouts, place 3 to 5 inside the large feed tube.
 Refer to photo.
 Turn machine on, and press down with the tube to push sprouts through the slicer. *If you don't have a food processor, shred the brussels sprouts by hand.
 Using a chef's knife, halve the sprouts, then slice into ribbons.

 • Return the pasta pot to the stove, and preheat over medium heat.
 Add oil (or broth) and garlic.
 Cook for 1 minute, stirring frequently.
 Add shredded sprouts, and cook 3 to 5 minutes, stirring occasionally.
 For oil-free, add more broth as needed so the garlic doesn't burn.
-Once brussels are softened and bright green, add 1 Tbsp lemon juice and a pinch of red papper flakes.
+Once brussels are softened and bright green, add 1 tablespoon lemon juice and a pinch of red papper flakes.
 Stir to combine, and remove from heat.
 Season with a pinch of salt and pepper.

 • Add drained pasta to the pot, and stir to combine with the brussels sprouts.
 Add 1 to 1 ¼ cups zhoug sauce, and stir to distribute.
 Taste and adjust seasonings, adding more zhoug and/or lemon, if desired.
 Serve warm.